RAF Woodhall Spa: Postwar Operations

 112 Squadron took over this role in late 1964 concurrent with an on-site upgrade to Bloodhound Mk2.
-The squadron moved to Cyprus on 1 October 1967 and remained there until it was disbanded on 1 July 1975.
+The squadron moved to Episkopi, Cyprus on 1 October 1967, moving to Paramali on 20 June 1969 and remained there until it was disbanded on 1 July 1975.

 1967 saw the end of front line operations at RAF Woodhall Spa, although the RAF continued to occupy a small site on the northwestern edge of the airfield between 1968 - 1992 to be used for engine maintenance and testing; first for the Spey 202 for the Phantom.